Sigtran Protocol – SS7 over IP

 Adaptation Layer (M3UA, SUA, M2UA, M2PA):

 This layer uses the services of the SCTP protocol and provides the services to an SS7 layer.
 Starts association with peer node for setting an SCTP connection.
-Does signalling for bringing AS and ASP up at the adaptation layer.
+Perform signaling for bringing AS and ASP up at the adaptation layer.

 SCTP Layer:

 It is a transport layer that provides services to the adaptation layer and uses the services of the IP layer.
-Does the four-way handshake with peer SCTP for connection setup.
+It uses a four-way handshake with peer SCTP for connection setup to create a connection.

 IP Layer: